-The Humanities program at Athabasca University offers a modern version of the Renaissance concept of a liberal arts education.
+The interdisciplinary Humanities program at Athabasca University offers a modern version of the Renaissance concept of a liberal arts education.
 It is firmly based on the academic disciplines that traditionally comprise the broad field of the humanities, including history, philosophy, and the study of literature, music and art.
-However, it also recognizes the contributions made more recently to the humanities by such newer disciplines as aboriginal studies, cultural studies, religious studies, and women’s studies.
-And the geographical compass of the program is not limited to European ideas and culture but extends to the Americas and Asia.
+However, it also recognizes the contributions made more recently to the humanities by such newer disciplines as indigenous studies, global studies, cultural studies, religious studies, and women and gender studies.
+The geographical compass of the program is not limited to European ideas and culture but also extends to the Americas and Asia.

 The program aims at instructing students on how

 - to apply the intellectual, information literacy and critical thinking skills required to study human expression;

 - to synthesize information comprehensibly, ethically and professionally in order to report research findings;

 - to read, if they are Majors, a second language at a basic level as a basis for comparing different linguistic traditions of expression and/or as the basis for further language studies;